OpenSecuritySummit/oss2018/content/faq/Attendee-Information.md

 ### Expectations for Attendees

-The OWASP Summit is the most energizing InfoSec event in the world.
+The Open Security Summit is the most energizing InfoSec event in the world.
 Each of the 140+ working sessions will create a published deliverable for the greater InfoSec Community to engage with.
 This high level of productivity does require certain commitments from the attendees.
-As an OWASP Summit Attendee we have these expectations of you.
+As an Open Security Summit Attendee we have these expectations of you.

 ### Participation

-The key to the OWASP Summit is its participatory nature.
+The key to the Open Security Summit is its participatory nature.
 Unlike at a conference, attendees are expected to immerse themselves in each working session collaborating to create a published deliverable in a compressed amount of time.
 The expectation is that every attendee will actively engage with their peers to create during the event.

 ### Mutual Respect